Are you wanting to really feel good, feel settled in yourself in an inclusive, holistic way?

 Or you can register by calling our office at (505) 291-9698 and then press “0” to talk to our staff.
 Payment in full is due at time of enrollment.

-Certificate of Completion for 38 contact hours is provided.
+Certificate of Completion for 38 contact hours is provided based on a participant’s attendance of all 38 hours of class.

 Eligible for 28 PACE TIA credits from the National Ayurvedic Medical Association.